What Is a Housing Bubble, and Are We in One?

 A housing bubble occurs when home prices rise rapidly to unsustainable levels due to high demand, speculation, and limited supply, often fueled by easy access to credit and low interest rates.
 This price inflation eventually reaches a tipping point where affordability declines significantly, demand weakens, and prices fall sharply.

-When a housing bubble bursts, homeowners may find themselves with a property worth less than their mortgage, which can lead to financial distress.
+When a housing bubble bursts, homeowners may find their property is worth less than their mortgage, which can lead to financial distress.
 This can severely impact the broader economy and cause a downturn.
 Housing bubbles have historically been linked to recessions, such as the 2008 financial crisis, which hit the US housing market hard.

 What Causes a Housing Bubble?

-Housing bubbles are typically caused by economic, financial, and behavioural factors that inflate home values beyond what is affordable.
+Housing bubbles are typically driven by economic, financial, and behavioural factors that inflate home values beyond affordability.
 Limited housing supply can contribute to housing bubbles, especially when high demand outpaces inventory and new construction levels.
 Low interest rates and easier access to credit can encourage borrowing and allow buyers to purchase homes at higher prices.

 Speculation in the market can further accelerate price growth as investors buy properties expecting to sell at a profit.
 Additionally, government policies like tax incentives and lax lending regulations can fuel housing bubbles by making it easier for buyers to enter the market.